 Soil and feeding

-Chervil requires a reasonably fertile soil which has excellent drainage but remains to be moistened.
+Chervil requires a reasonably fertile soil that has excellent drainage but remains to be moistened.
 Pots or containers should be sufficiently deep to support its long taproot.

 Chervil prefers a good nitrogen-rich compost.
-This encourages them to develop more leaves but remember not to over fertilize them.
+This encourages them to develop more leaves but you need to remember not to over-fertilize them.
 The seeds will take ten days or longer to germinate.
 They expect only little feeding this time.
 Just one application of well-balanced, slow-release compost before planting is enough.
 More than enough feeding will produce bigger but few flavorful leaves.